Social Psychology 2 2017/2018

 7th week - Aggression and Altruism

-9th week - impressions of training; Identity and group categorization ; Theory of social exchange
+9th week - Impression formation; Identity and group categorization ; Theory of social exchange

 10th week - Stereotypes , prejudice and discrimination between groups